afieqa/Artificial-Intelligence/README.md

 Figure 5: License Car Plate Recognition in Malaysia

-In Figure 5, you can see that our license car plate recognition is capable of detecting while the car moves in real time.
+In Figure 5, you can see that license car plate recognition is capable of detecting while the car moves in real time.